 ABOUT GAIL & BENCHMARK COMMUNICATIONS

-Gail lives on a Texas ranch with her family, five amazing horses, one very cute donkey and an entertaining bunch of dogs, cats and chickens!
+Gail lives on a Texas ranch with her family, some amazing horses, one very cute donkey and an entertaining bunch of dogs, cats and chickens!
 We support a horse therapy program for people with disabilities, as well as local animal shelters that rescue abandoned dogs and cats.

 Benchmark has consulted with and trained leaders and associates from all 50 USA states and more than 25 countries.
 The Benchmark team provides award-winning leadership and communication strategies to Fortune 500 groups so they can achieve their business goals.
-We provide consulting and coaching services in: leadership development, storytelling / presentations, reputation management, crisis response, media skills, stakeholder engagement, effective communications and soft skills training.